Cream-Crusher/uploading_photos_to_vk_group/README.md

 # Uploading photos to vk group

-Script for uploading comics to the VKontakte group
+Script for uploading comics to the VKontakte group.

 # How to start

-Create a file .env
+Create a file .env.

-create a folder 'img'
+create a folder 'img'.

 Create a ['Standalone'](https://vk.com/editapp?act=create) application.